 2002, I've been updating the information every day but Christmas; so if you see

-Southeastern South Dakota U-Pick Farms and Orchards, by
+Southeastern South Dakota U-Pick Farms and Orchards in 2023, by county

 Click on the resources drop-down above, if you need a county map